cdolek/graphcommons-wordpress-plugin/readme.txt

 Stable tag: 1.1.0
 License: MIT

-Insert Node Cards from Graph Commons to your blog.
+Insert Node Cards and Graphs from Graph Commons to your blog.

 == Description ==

-The Graph Commons plugin for WordPress allows you to insert node cards from Graph Commons to your posts.
+The Graph Commons plugin for WordPress allows you to insert node cards and graphs from Graph Commons to your posts.

+Just paste a link from Graph Commons to your editor and it will bring the object to your post.
+You can use the plugin's built in search functionality, preview your findings and then insert it as well.

 = About =